February Growing Tips

-- Chit potatoes – there will be a delivery of potatoes at the allotment shop in Feb.
-The quality is far and above anything you would buy from any garden centre or website, and they are far cheaper too!
-We also sell potato fertiliser, it’s worth using because it does make a difference to the size of your crop.
+- Chit potatoes – there will be a delivery of potatoes at the allotment shop on Feb 17th, and the shop will be formally open on the 21st.
+The quality is far and above anything you would buy from any garden centre or website, and they are far cheaper too! £1.50 per kilo.
+We also sell potato fertiliser, it’s worth using because it makes a big difference to the size of your crop.

-Top dress all trees and soft fruit with Bonemeal at this time of year, available at the shop.
-Also available is Growmore, fish blood and bone (both cheaper than the pound shop) and Vitax Q4 (used by professional growers).
-Also we sell, good quality bags of manure that can be used as a mulch around fruit trees.
+Fruit: Top dress all trees and soft fruit.
+Growmore, fish blood and bone (both cheaper than the pound shop) and Vitax Q4 (used by professional growers) all available from the allotment shop.
+I also use my wood ash on my fruit trees and bushes, it’s a great resource and free!
+Also, we sell good quality bags of manure for £4 a bag that can be used as a mulch around fruit trees.

 - Plant new fruit trees or transplant old ones.

-- Hand pollinate early Peaches + Apricots with small paintbrush if in flower early.
+- Hand pollinate early Peaches + Apricots with small paintbrush.

 - Force Rhubarb.

 - Move some strawberries in pots to the greenhouse for an earlier crop.

 Make sure all diseased and dead wood is cut out of all fruit trees and bushes.

 - Finish fruit trees.